 The Skullcandy Push Active is best for outdoor adventure enthusiasts who will take advantage of the impressive durability and stay-aware mode.
 A lack of isolation and ANC means frequent gym-goers should look elsewhere.
 Those working out in crowded rooms also likely won’t be too eager to say “Hey Skullcandy” to command the voice controls.

-Aside from the bulky design, there aren’t any obvious flaws here.
+Aside from the bulky design, there aren’t any obvious flaws here, besides the microphone’s somewhat subpar quality.
 The Push Active sets a baseline for what affordable workout earbuds should be, with good sound and some bonus features sprinkled on top.

 What are some alternatives to the Skullcandy Push Active?

 While the Jabra Elite 3 doesn’t offer ANC, it has superior isolation to the Skullcandy Push Active.
 These earbuds are also much more portable and feature the high-quality aptX Bluetooth codec.
-Despite a much sleeker design, the earbuds don’t cost any more than the Skullcandy offering and retain an IP55 durability rating.
+Despite a much sleeker design, the earbuds don’t cost any more than the Skullcandy offering and retain an IP55 durability rating, $59 at Amazon.

 The Amazon Echo Buds (2nd Gen) deliver better all-around earbud performance.
 ANC and Alexa integration is a nice step up from the Skullcandy Push Active.
-While the Amazon Echo Buds (2nd Gen) originally retailed for well over $100, recent sales have dropped the earbuds as low as $70 USD—a much better value than the Skullcandy Push Active.
+A much better value than the Skullcandy Push Active, $119 at Amazon.

 Listeners who really don’t want to spend a lot of money might like the JLab GO Air POP, which retails for $19 USD.
 You get touch controls, an IPX4 rating, and over 11 hours of playtime on a single charge.
-Unlike Skullcandy’s earphones, you get AAC support with the GO Air POP too.
+Unlike Skullcandy’s earphones, you get AAC support with the GO Air POP too, $24 at Amazon.

 Frequently asked questions about the Skullcandy Push Active